Black Limousine: Recording and aftermath

 Recording began in January and ran through March 1978 during the band's sessions at Paris' Pathé Marconi Studios for the album Some Girls.
 The song re-emerged during the Tattoo You sessions in late 1980.
 With Jagger on vocals and shrieking harmonica, Richards and Wood performing the song's electric guitars, with Wood providing the solo.
 Ian Stewart performs the song's piano.
 Charlie Watts and Bill Wyman perform the song's drums and bass, respectively.

 On his rare credit, Wood continued, saying, "I fought until I was blue in the face to get the credit, going on and on: 'I wrote that, I wrote that.'
 One of the lessons I had to learn was that if you want to get a credit, it has to happen there and then in the studio, as you're recording it."

 "Black Limousine" was performed heavily by the band during their American Tour 1981/European Tour 1982, and was included in the concert film Let's Spend the Night Together.
 The song was also performed during the 1995 leg of the Voodoo Lounge Tour.
 A recording was featured as a bonus track on the Japanese release of 1995's Stripped, as well as being the B-side to the album's lead single "Like a Rolling Stone".

+Personnel

+According to the 2021 reissue liner notes and the authors Philippe Margotin and Jean-Michel Guesdon.